 - 1/3 cup low-sugar BBQ Sauce or preferred BBQ sauce

 - Preheat the oven to 375ºF and line a bread pan with parchment paper so that the parchment hangs out over the two opposing longer sides and set aside.
 See the explanation and video in the post.

 - In a small bowl, mix the flaxseed with 5 tablespoons of water and set aside for 5 minutes to thicken.

 - In a large sauté pan, sauté the onion, carrot, and celery in ¼ cup of water for 10 minutes or until the onions have softened and the carrots are tender.
 Add water as needed, 1 tablespoon at a time, to prevent burning.
 Add the garlic and sauté for another minute or until any liquid in the pan has evaporated.
 Remove from the stove and set aside.

 - Now add the chickpeas, walnuts, and rolled oats to a food processor and pulse until everything Is broken up.

 - Next, add the tamari, balsamic vinegar, herbs and spices, salt, pepper, thickened flax/water mixture, and cooked veggies to the food processor as well.
 Pulse a few times then process or pulse until everything is combined.
 Stop and scrape down the sides and bottom of the processor to prevent the mix from getting too smooth.
 If your processor is smaller, you will have to process the mix in batches and then mix together in a bowl.
 You want the mix to have a thick but rough texture, not like a paste.

-- Transfer the mix to the parchment-lined bread pan and even out the surface using the back of a spoon or spatula so that the surface is even.
+- Transfer the mix to the parchment-lined bread pan and even out the surface using the back of a spoon or spatula.
 Spread the bbq sauce over the top.

 - Put the loaf in the oven and bake, uncovered, for 45 minutes.
 Remove from the oven and let cool in the pan for 15 minutes, loosely covered to keep warm.